neogeo-mzs/dmf2mlm/README.md

 - Only 255 instruments per song can be used, since one instrument is used for ADPCM-A samples

-- SSG Noise tone macros will be ignored because I don't know how they'd work (there's a single Noise channel shared inbetween all three channels=
+- SSG Noise tone macros will be ignored because I don't know how they'd work (there's a single Noise channel shared inbetween all three channels)

 - Do not use FM instruments with SSG channels, create an empty SSG instrument instead.